mibhumi/weather/README.md

 ## Contributing 🤝

 If you'd like to contribute to the project, please fork the repository and make your changes in a separate branch.
 Once you're ready to submit your changes, open a pull request and I'll review your code.

+Open [https://react-firebase-demo-c3011.web.app/](https://react-firebase-demo-c3011.web.app/) to view it in your browser.